Plastic packaging-free, all-natural homemade cashew milk is just 2 ingredients away!

 Homemade Cashew Milk

-The “pulp” that’s leftover after straining the milk can be stored in an airtight container in the fridge to use later on to make more cashew milk.
-However, each time you use the pulp the consistency becomes more watered down, so to keep it creamy, use less water each time.
+The pulp leftover after straining the milk can be stored in an airtight container in the fridge to use for a later date to make more cashew milk.
+However, each time you use the pulp the consistency becomes more watered down, so to keep it creamy use less water each time.